 - Bounce Rate

-The percentage of sessions that were single-page sessions during the selected time period that can be attributed to this search.
+The percentage of sessions that were single-page sessions during the selected time period attributed to this search.
 A high percentage shows that visitors are bouncing off their arrival page without visiting another page on your website.

 - Unique Visitors